GLOSSARY OF TERMS AND ACRONYMS

 Neurotransmitters: Nervous system chemicals that facilitate transmission of impulses across nerve synapses.

-Over the Counter (OTC): over the counter medications that don’t need prescription.
+Over the Counter (OTC): over the counter medications that don’t require a prescription.

 USEFUL PAPERWORK TO KNOW ABOUT

-AB 1424: A form that family members complete giving information about an individual’s illness history, medications, behavior, contact information, etc. Can be downloaded from FERC.org site or online.
+AB 1424: A form that family members can complete that gives information about an individual’s illness history, medications, behavior, contact information, etc. Can be downloaded from FERC.org site or online.
 It is useful to have this complete written description for medical and clinical personnel.

-Wellness Recovery Action Plan (WRAP): A downloadable document completed by an individual in a stable state which, in the possibility of an unstable episode, describes early warning signs, medication history, contact information, etc. Both the consumer and family members can keep a copy.
+Wellness Recovery Action Plan (WRAP): A downloadable document completed by an individual which, in the possibility of an unstable episode, describes early warning signs, medication history, contact information, etc. Both the consumer and family members can keep a copy.

 LEGAL

-Lanterman-Petris-Short (LPS): Law named for the California legislators who, in 1972, wrote mental health protocols that enable involuntary commitment of individuals demonstrating symptoms of mental illness.
-The law is now considered to be in serious need of updating.
+Lanterman-Petris-Short (LPS): Law named for the California legislators who, in 1972, wrote mental health protocols concerning involuntary commitment of individuals who demonstrate symptoms of mental illness and require emergent evaluation to determine if they are in need of acute hospitalization.

-5150 HOLD: Legal term (California Welfare and Institutions Code) authorizing involuntary 72-hour commitment on the basis of an individual being a danger to oneself or to others, or being gravely disabled.
-The hold must be initiated by designated authorities.
+5150 HOLD: Legal term (California Welfare and Institutions Code) authorizing an involuntary 72-hour commitment on the basis of an individual being a danger to themself or to others, gravely disabled, or unable to care for themself due to substance use.
+The hold must be initiated by law enforcement or other designated authorities.

-5250 (or Riese Hearing): A 14-day extension drawn up at end of 5150 hold to determine an individual’s ability to exercise informed consent to decline or accept medication.
+5250 (or Riese Hearing): A 14-day extension drawn up at end of 5150 hold, if needed, to determine an individual’s ability to remain in the treatment facility.

-Child/Adult Protective Services (CPS/APS): Government agencies which are involved when there is a report of abuse or neglect.
+Child/Adult Protective Services (CPS/APS): Government agencies that are involved when there is a report of suspected abuse or neglect.

-Civil/Involuntarily Commitment: A legal process that determines that individual needs mental health services against their will.
+Civil/Involuntarily Commitment: A legal process that determines that an individual needs mental health services against their will.

-Parity: Coverage for mental health services is legally mandated to be equivalent in benefits, costs and restrictions with other health services.
+Parity: Legal mandate requiring coverage for mental health services to be equivalent in benefits, costs, and restrictions with other types of health services.

 Special Needs Trust (SNT): A type of trust that allows a disabled individual to maintain eligibility for public benefits despite having assets that would otherwise make him or her ineligible.

-Temporary Restraining Order (TRO): A legal document prohibiting the presence of individual on designated site.
+Temporary Restraining Order (TRO): A legal document prohibiting the presence of individual on designated site or in proximity to a particular person.

 LEGAL: SCHOOL-RELATED TERMS

-504: Rehabilitation Act document pertinent to all public education.
-It specifies accommodations to be made for a child with a legally-defined disability to ensure learning success.
+504 Plan: Rehabilitation Act document pertinent to all public education.
+It specifies the accommodations to be made for a child with a legally-defined disability in order to ensure learning success.

-Seriously Emotionally Disturbed (SED): Term used in IEP to reflect behavioral and emotional problems that meet eligibility criteria.
+Seriously Emotionally Disturbed (SED): Term used to reflect behavioral and emotional problems that meet eligibility criteria.

 GOVERNMENT